 Jennifer Tiexiera is an award winning documentary director, producer and editor who believes that inclusion, representation, and diversity is the most necessary part of storytelling.
 She most recently directed P.S.
 Burn this Letter Please– a film that begins with the impossible discovery of a box of letters that date back to the early 1950’s and reveal an untold and secret history of New York’s LGBT community.
 P.S.
-Burn this Letter Please will makes it’s debut at this year’s 2020 TriBeCa Film Festival and won the Audience Award for Documentary Feature at the 2020 OutFest Film Festival.
+Burn this Letter Please was slated to make it’s debut at this year’s 2020 TriBeCa Film Festival and won the Audience Award for Documentary Feature at the 2020 OutFest Film Festival.
 Last year, she completed 17 Blocks– a documentary directed by Davy Rothbart and spanning over 20 years as it intimately follows the lives of a Washington DC family deeply affected by gun violence.
 17 Blocks made it’s debut at last year’s 2019 TriBeCa Film Festival and Tiexiera was awarded Best Editing in a Documentary Feature Film.
 In 2017, she both produced and edited the documentaries, A Suitable Girl, winner of the Albert Maysles Award at the TriBeCa Film Festival and Waiting for Hassana, official selection of the Sundance, SXSW, and Toronto Film Festivals.

 Tiexiera has produced and edited numerous VR documentaries as well- ZIKR: A Sufi Revival and The Day the World Changed, official selections of the 2018 Sundance Film Festival and 2018 TriBeCa Film Festival respectively.
 She conducted last year’s IDA Extended Reality (XR) Master Class and in 2017, she edited The Last Goodbye which made it’s debut at the 2017 TriBeCa Film Festival, internationally at the 2017 Venice International Film Festival, and won the 2018 Lumiere Award for Best VR Documentary.